 Where Is Hayden Lake Located on a Map?

 Hayden Lake is located 23.3 miles north of Harrison Slough, a large lake to the south.
-You can reach it following a 34-minute drive or a bicycle ride of 2 hours and 11 minutes.
+You can reach it following a 34-minute drive on US 95 or a bicycle ride of 2 hours and 11 minutes.

 A Record-Setting Catch